Luminance Pricing 2026: What It Costs and What to Expect

 - Ongoing administration

-- Business user self-service (primarily designed for legal professionals)
+- Business user self-service (the modules are described for legal professionals)

 When Luminance Pricing Makes Sense